AlexIII/tcc-g15/README.md

 ## Limitations

 - Requires Admin system privileges (in order to access WMI interface)
 - Manual fan contoll is not *really* manual.
 If you set fan speed too low the BIOS will takeover and raise the fan speed automatically when the GPU/CPU temperature reaches certain point to prevent overheating.
+- **"Autorun on startup" feature may not work for you.** The autorun adds a task to the Windows Task Scheduler that should start the app on first sign-in after a reboot, but it may fail to run the app due to the system's security policy.
+You can try other approaches to make the app to autostart on your system.
+[Checkout this issue.](https://github.com/AlexIII/tcc-g15/issues/7)

 ## Why AWCC is BAD